-*Note: Melchizedek was king of Salem and a priest of the Most High God (Genesis 14:18-20 Hebrews 7).
+Note:— Melchizedek a Symbol of Christ.
+Melchizedek was king of Salem and a priest of the Most High God (Genesis 14:18-20 Hebrews 7).
 As such he was a "type" or symbol of Christ who is both King and High priest.
-For background information on this matter see The Order of Melchizedek
+For background information on this matter see link at end of this lesson.

 The qualification and presentation of ourselves was also clearly explained by Peter at the beginning of his letter: "That you obey Jesus Christ and be sprinkled with his blood" (1Peter 1:2).
 Since anybody can do that, anybody who wishes can be chosen.

 There are only so many places in a football team, brass band, or job vacancy, but there are as many places in heaven as there are people willing to obey Jesus Christ and to be sprinkled with his blood.

 Some people cannot accept this, because they say this means a person can choose God rather than God choosing the person.
 However there is nothing unreasonable in believing that we can choose to be chosen.

 It is only by God's "mercy", after all, that we are permitted to do this and given the opportunity.
 So there is no conflict in our choosing to be chosen.
 Rather it is good news that we can do so.

 I can think of no better thing for you to think about yourself than this: God offered you an opportunity to obey Jesus Christ.
 You chose to accept that opportunity, and to be sprinkled with his blood.

 Because that blood made you clean in God's sight, he chose you.
 So you are now a member of the elect, the chosen people of God, and you rejoice in this and praise the Lord.